These soft, white, fluffy Char Siu Bao (Steamed Barbecue Pork Buns) are a perennial favorite. They are the perfect snack any time of the day.

 - Put dough back into the bowl and cover with a damp towel.
 Allow dough to rise in a warm place for about 1 hour or until double in size.

-- Pour in corn starch mixture and allow sauce to thicken.
+- Remove lid.
+Pour in corn starch mixture and allow sauce to thicken.
 Turn off stove.
 Stir in green onions.
 Set aside and allow filling to cool completely.

 - When dough is ready, remove from bowl.
 Cut dough into two.
 Roll a portion of the dough into a cylinder.
 Cut into 8 equal pieces.
 Do the same for the other portion of dough.

-- Flatten a piece of the dough into a disk.
-Using a small rolling pin, roll out the edges to form a wrapper of about 3 inches in diameter with a slightly thicker center and tapered edges.
+- Using a small rolling pin, roll out the edges to form a wrapper of about 3 inches in diameter with a slightly thicker center and tapered edges.

 - Prepare a few dough wrappers at a time.
 Wrap baos with filling before preparing more dough wrappers.
 Keep dough in the bowl covered with damp towel to prevent it from drying out.